 Legislation has been enacted to change reporting obligations for residential property gains chargeable on UK resident individuals, trustees, and personal representatives.
 Also introduced is a requirement to make a payment on account of the associated CGT liability.

 For disposals made on or after 6 April 2020:

 - a tax return is required if there is a disposal of UK land on which a residential property gain accrues

 - CGT is required to be computed on the reported gain in the tax return.

 The return needs to be filed and the CGT paid within 30 days of the completion date of the property disposal.

 Where CGT is payable, you will need to get focused on calculating the gain either in the run-up to the disposal or immediately after the sale, as late filing penalties and interest will apply in cases of not making the return or failing to pay within the 30 days allowed.

 Good records will need to be kept to calculate the gain, for example, the purchase price, subsequent acquisitions, any improvements expenditure, and incidental professional fees.
 It may also be necessary to instruct a valuer to assist in calculating the gain and any apportionment between permitted area and non-permitted area.

-If you would like to discuss these changes to Capital Gains Tax, and how they may affect you, please get in touch.
+If you would like to discuss these changes to Capital Gains Tax on gardens and grounds, and how they may affect you, please get in touch.

 Contributed by Stuart Ritchie